tofuSwag/backend/readme.md

   - Mongoose
   - NewsAPI (development addition)
   - node-cron - backups to the database every 3 hrs to decrease calls to NewsAPI _drastically_.
+  - ngeohash - for finding Ammend organisations nearby the user.

 # Future plans of the application